epfl-ada/ada-2020-project-milestone-p3-p3_halouma/README.md

 Comparing racial and gender disparities in police stops in blue and red states

 # Abstract
-A 150 word description of the project idea, goals, datasets used.
-What's the motivation behind your project?
-How do you propose to extend the analysis from the paper?
-What story would you like to tell, and why?
 We want to see if there is a correlation between the states' major political party (Republican or Democrat) and the race and sex of the drivers.
 We will use a new dataset: the electoral map of the 2016 Presidential election, indicating the winning color of the state (blue for Democrat and red for Republican).
 In these two types of states, we will extract the race and sex of stopped drivers, as well as whether a search was conducted and if contraband was found to determine the hit rate.
 We will analyze the hit rate based on the race and sex drivers independently, in at least one state per major political party.
 We would like to perform this analysis to determine whether one's political party can affect racial and gender bias.

 # Research Questions